ohait/parse-rec-descent-go/README.md

 By nesting `mul` into `add`, we implicitly enforce higher precedence, because when the parser try to capture multiplication it will happen "earlier"

+### Negative look-ahead

+Can be done by prefixing `!` in front of a directive (either named alternation, regular expression or fixed text).

+It will then proceed to match the directive but based on the outcome:
+* if matches it will fail
+* if not matches, it will proceed without consuming anything

+This can be useful to prevent a production to spend time parsing complex grammars and then reject it later.

+Note: arguably, there is always a better way than using a negative look-ahead, so this is here only to facilitate debugging, but its usage is discouraged

 ### Recursion

 Expanding from the examples above, we could add parenthesis and proper `Return()` actions: